AkibAzmain/chess-game/README.md

 It means it's black's turn.
 Now enter your move and you'll see the result after the move.

 To get out from playing mode, type exit and hit enter.
 You'll return to the default mode.
+Note that this command is disabled for black, as this will cause black to lose his chance to move.

+## For enthusiasts and developers

+In this repository, the file `chess-ui.cpp` contains the main function, `chess.h` contains declarations of namespaces, classes, functions and `chess.cpp` contains their definitions.